liuye744/simpleauthDoc/docs/doc2/start/started.md

 }
 public class AddPermissionKeyHandler extends AutoAuthHandler {
    @Override
-   public boolean SimpleAuthor(HttpServletRequest request, String permission) {
+   public boolean isAuthor(HttpServletRequest request, String permission) {
        ArrayList<String> permissions = new ArrayList<>();
        // Or query the database to add the role key for the current request permissions.add("visitor");